bart-degreed/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 ### <a name="av2406"></a> Place members in a well-defined order (AV2406) ![](/assets/images/1.png)
 Maintaining a common order allows other team members to find their way in your code more easily.
 In general, a source file should be readable from top to bottom, as if reading a book, to prevent readers from having to browse up and down through the code file.

-1. Private fields and constants
-2. Public constants
-3. Public static read-only fields
-4. Factory methods
-5. Constructors and the finalizer
-6. Events
-7. Public properties
+1. Constants, static fields, then instance fields (grouped by visibility, from private to public)
+2. Static, then instance properties (grouped by visibility, from private to public)
+3. Static, then instance events (grouped by visibility, from private to public)
+4. Constructors in calling order
-8. Other methods and private properties in calling order
+5. Methods in calling order
+6. Nested types

 Declare local functions at the bottom of their containing method bodies (after all executable code).